etcd-io/etcd/README.md

 {"errorCode":100,"message":"Key Not Found","cause":"/foo","index":6,"term":0}
 ```

-### Wait for a change
+### Waiting for a change

-We can watch for a change and get notification just at the given path or under the given path
+We can watch for a change and get a notification at a given path or any keys underneath it.

 In one terminal, we send a get request with `wait=true` :